ductsoup/IIoT-Shop-Air-Monitor/README.md

 Write the desired values to the retained register then write 255 to S0_STORE_CONFIG to save those settings across power cycles.

 ## Diffusers
-The Neopixel matrix is very bright but directional.
+The Neopixel matrix is very bright but also very directional.
+To disperse the light add a diffuser.
+There are two styles; one that fits inside the enclosure and another mounted outside.

 ![alt text](/images/diffuser1.jpg)
 ![alt text](/images/diffuser4.jpg)